RedChimera/IWD2EE/iwd2ee/IWD2EE_ReadMe.txt

 Icewind Dale 2: Enhanced Edition is a compilation of tweaks and fixes for Icewind Dale 2, enhancing the game in a variety of ways.
 Classes, spells, items, creatures, and encounters are made more interesting.
 IWD2EE changes over 300 spells and over 1,000 items, and it adds over 90 new spells, almost 200 new items, over 30 new feats, and several NPCs that can join the party.
 The mod fixes many of the big issues with the original Icewind Dale 2: you no longer have to do large amounts of backtracking to complete certain areas, enemies in Heart of Fury Mode are empowered in interesting ways rather than just having lots of HP, and you can revise the experience system so you won't get zero experience for killing enemies late in the game.

 The big changes described above are only applied if you install certain components - Class Revisions, Spell Revisions, Item Revisions and Creature Revisions are the biggest ones.
-But there is also a core component to IWD2EE, which is installed the first time you install any one of IWD2EE's components (even one like the New GUI component that doesn't change gameplay on its own).

---Core Features--
+It is highly recommended that you install these.

+Components:

+1. IWD2EE Core
+2. Class Revisions
+3. Looser Alignment Restrictions for Classes
+4. Spell Revisions
+5. Spell Focus Feats for All Schools
+6. Item Revisions
+7. Creature Revisions
+8. Better XP Progression
+9. More Interesting Alternative to the Palisade Quests
+10. Add Additional Ways to Progress Through Certain Areas
+11. Faster Wandering Village
+12. Faster Dragon's Eye
+13. Shorten the Dragon's Eye time loop questline to a single battle
+14. Add more scrolls to the game
+15. Revised Creature Immunities
+16. More Accurate Saving Throws for Enemies
+17. Revise Critical Hit Immunity
+18. Better Racial Enemies for Rangers
+19. Cosmetic Tweaks
+20. More Persuasion Options
+21. NPC Core
+22. NPCs start with experience
+23. New GUI
+24. Looping Main Theme
+25. Revised Battle Square
+26. Minor Damage Resistance for Armor and Shields
+27. Race Revisions
+28. Enemies give the same amount of experience regardless of the party's level
+29. Adjust encounter level-scaling
+30. Reduce enemy HP bonuses in Heart of Fury Mode
+31. Reduce enemy attack bonuses in Heart of Fury Mode
+32. Reduce enemy saving throw bonuses in Heart of Fury Mode
+33. Weaken allied summoned creatures in Heart of Fury Mode
+34. Have the party start with experience in Heart of Fury Mode
+35. Reduce the delay between sneak attacks
+36. Increase the level cap
+37. Always learn spells from scrolls successfully
+38. Add attacks of opportunity to the game
+39. Change the way ability scores are assigned at character creation
+40. Add more traps
+41. Add key bindings for automating buffing

+--IWD2EE Core--

+The core component must be installed for any other component to be installed.
+It includes various quality of life changes.

 * Load times are much faster.
 * IWD2EE includes built-in widescreen compatibility, making the Widescreen Mod unnecessary.
 DO NOT INSTALL THE WIDESCREEN MOD WITH IWD2EE; IT WILL CRASH THE GAME.
 When you start IWD2EE, a menu opens that lets you set the game to a higher resolution.
 Note that higher resolution settings do not apply to menus; they only apply when you load a save game.